pipefunc/pipefunc/docs/source/concepts/caching.md

 ## Important Notes

 - The caching behavior differs between `pipeline.map` and `pipeline.run`/`pipeline(...)`.
-- When using `pipeline.map` with `parallel=True`, the cache itself will be serialized, so one must use a cache that supports shared memory, such as {class}`~pipefunc.cache.LRUCache` with `shared=True` or a disk cache like {class}`~pipefunc.cache.DiskCache`.
+- When using `pipeline.map` with `parallel=True`, the cache itself will be serialized, so one must use a cache that supports shared memory, such as ``pipefunc.cache.LRUCache`` with `shared=True` or a disk cache like ``pipefunc.cache.DiskCache``.
-- The {func}`pipefunc.cache.to_hashable` function is used to attempt to ensure that input values are hashable, which is a requirement for storing results in a cache.
+- The `pipefunc.cache.to_hashable` function is used to attempt to ensure that input values are hashable, which is a requirement for storing results in a cache.
 - This function works for many common types but is not guaranteed to work for all types.

 By understanding and utilizing `pipefunc`'s caching mechanisms effectively, you can significantly improve the performance of your pipelines, especially when dealing with computationally expensive functions or large datasets.